iPlantCollaborativeOpenSource/Advanced_iPlant/HANDSON.rst

     files-get -S s3-demo-03.iplantc.org sadkitten.jpg
     files-delete -S s3-demo-03.iplantc.org sadkitten.jpg

-Find out that a friends person's iPlant username.
+**Exercise:** Find out that a friends person's iPlant username.
 Share a file with them in the iDS and your S3 volume.
 Have them do the same.
 Give your friend READ_WRITE permission on a folder in your iPlant Data Store and have them upload a file.
 Can you see the file?

-Here's an example of iPlant users vaughn and jfonner sharing some data:
+Here's an example of iPlant users **vaughn** and **jfonner** sharing some data:

 .. code-block:: bash